Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 6 Juli 2025 02.21.48 UTC
+- WIB: Minggu, 6 Juli 2025 03.28.22 UTC
-- WITA: Minggu, 6 Juli 2025 03.21.48 UTC
+- WITA: Minggu, 6 Juli 2025 04.28.22 UTC
-- WIT: Minggu, 6 Juli 2025 04.21.48 UTC
+- WIT: Minggu, 6 Juli 2025 05.28.22 UTC

 Kutipan Inspiratif:
-"You're going to fail your way to success, you have nothing to be ashamed of so keep your head up.
-It’s much easier to come up with excuses of why you can't do it.
-If you do what is easy your life will be hard."
+"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."

-Kategori: motivational
+Kategori: technology